Robbie Roscoe

-Robbie Roscoe is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Charlie Wernham.
+Robbie Roscoe was a fictional character from the British Channel 4 soap opera Hollyoaks, played by Charlie Wernham.
 He made his first screen appearance on 2 April 2013.
 Robbie is part of the Roscoe family and the first member to be introduced.
 On 19 March 2013, a Channel 4 press release revealed that Robbie "leads the way for a family of boys to descend on Hollyoaks, headed by Gillian Taylforth as mother, Sandy."
 Wernham's casting was confirmed on 27 March 2013.
 Wernham auditioned for the show the previous year, attending his second audition on 24 October 2012.
 Daniel Kilkelly from Digital Spy later revealed Robbie is a "troublesome new student" and he would befriend established character Callum Kane (Laurie Duncan).
 The writer added that Robbie's headteacher Patrick Blake (Jeremy Sheffield) thinks he can control his behaviour.
 But Robbie soon begins to cause trouble.
+It was revealed in a flashback segment that Robbie had been killed by Jeremy Blake (Jeremy Sheffield), his final scenes aired on 6 August 2025.